doars/doars/packages/doars-router/README.md

 ### d-route-to

 Navigate to the specified route when the user clicks on or in the element with this directive.
 The directive's value should be the path to navigate to.

 #### Modifiers

-- `{Boolean} prevent = false` Whether to call `preventDefault` on the event invoking the route change.
+- `{boolean} prevent = false` Whether to call `preventDefault` on the event invoking the route change.
-- `{Boolean} self = false` Whether the target of the event invoking the route change must be the directive's element itself and not an underlying element.
+- `{boolean} self = false` Whether the target of the event invoking the route change must be the directive's element itself and not an underlying element.
-- `{Boolean} stop = false` Whether to call `stopPropagation` on the event invoking the route change.
+- `{boolean} stop = false` Whether to call `stopPropagation` on the event invoking the route change.

 #### Examples